-Our exchanges with Lund, Malta, Utrecht and Uppsala are College-wide links, i.e. not "owned" by any particular Discipline or School, so if you are a BA Joint Honours student or a BA Global Experience student going to one of these universities, you should obtain your two academic coordinators' written approval (by e-mail) for your course choices and forward these e-mails to Mary Lyons, the College Mobility Officer, who will then sign your learning agreement on behalf of University of Galway. the only exception to this is the Gaeilge/Celtic Civilisation exchange with Uppsala, where the relevant academic coordinator should sign the learning agreement.
+Our exchanges with Linköping, Lund, Malta, Radboud University, Utrecht and Uppsala are Collegewide links, i.e. not "owned" by any particular Discipline or School.
+If you are a BA Global Experience student or a BA Joint Honours student going to one of these universities, you should obtain your two academic coordinators' written approval (by e-mail) for your course choices and forward these e-mails to Mary Lyons, the College Mobility Officr, who will then sign your learning agreement on behalf of the University of Galway.

+the only exceptions to this are the Classics link with Malta and the Gaeilge/Celtic Civilisation exchange with Uppsala, where the relevant academic coordinators should sign the learning agreement.